Click topic to see the answer.

 Question 11: Everything sounds wonderful, but I just don’t know if the Honors program is right for me.
 Should I just try it and hope for the best?

-Contact the Honors Program Associate Director, who will work with you to determine whether the Honors Program is right for you.
+Contact the Honors Program staff, who will work with you to determine whether the Honors Program is right for you.
 (Contact information is listed on this page).